Precision AgronomyHummingbird Tech

 - Align product with business objectives for the next 12 months

 The first phase required a lot of combined effort to go through all the research, findings and background knowledge the team had – especially people who had been customer-facing.
-I worked alongside the other designer to speed up the process of gathering information and facilitating workshops.
-We split the work of mapping out various possible flows until we arrived at a final, refined proposal.
+I went on 3 farm trips where I followed customers around and conducted in-depth interviews.
+Upon completing the research phase, I compiled and analysed the insights before playing them back to the team.
+I mapped out various possible flows and facilitated workshops with the SMEs in the squad until we arrived at a final, refined proposal.
 I was leading the next steps of quick prototyping, testing and iterating.

 Yet another challenge